 Just Because by Rebecca Elliott

 Clemmie is Toby’s big sister.
-She doesn’t talk or walk but Toby loves his sister.
+She doesn’t talk or walk, but Toby loves his sister.
 Toby talks about the things Clemmie can and can’t do.
 To Toby, Clemmie is the best big sister because she never picks on him or teases him.
-He isn’t sure why things are the way the are, just because.
+He isn’t sure why things are the way they are, just because.
 This book is a sweet read about the friendship between a brother and sister.

 Emmanuel’s Dream: The True Story of Emmanuel Ofosu Yeboah by Laurie Ann Thompson and Sean Qualls